-When you get a quote for your contents with LV= Home Insurance you'll be asked for the total value of your home contents, plus valuables, pedal cycles and personal possessions, as new.
+When you get a home insurance quote you'll be asked for the total value of your home contents, plus valuables, pedal cycles and personal possessions, as new.
 We ask you this information so that you're getting the right amount of cover you need, and aren't paying for additional cover that you don't need.
 While it might be tempting to just randomly guess what the value of contents is, this isn't a wise thing to do, especially if you under value the amount.

 While it might be tempting to under insure your contents, this could cost you in the event of claim.
 If you insure your contents for up to £25,000 and they really should be insured for up to £50,000, then the lower amount is the most you'd receive in the event of a major claim.
 For example, if your house had a fire or flood and every piece of content was destroyed, the most you would get is up to £25,000, meaning you wouldn't have enough to replace all of your contents.

 Even if you didn't lose all of your contents, if you insure them for less than their full amount, we may make a deduction from your claims amount.
 For example, if the amount of your contents cover is only 75% of the amount needed to replace all your contents, we would only pay 75% of your claim.
 Underinsuring your contents might give you a cheaper premium, but could be a false economy in the event of a claim.

 Don't fall into the trap of thinking that just because you correctly worked out your sum insured when you took out your policy that it will remain correct year after year.